Pennsylvania Department of Health

 Dementia Unit

-Based on a Medicare/Medicaid Recertification Survey completed on June 4, 2024, it was determined that Christ the King Manor was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
-Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).
+Based on a Medicare/Medicaid Recertification Survey completed on May 14, 2025, at Christ The King Manor, it was determined there were no deficiencies identified under the requirements of the Life Safety Code for an existing health care occupancy.
+Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.70(a).

 This is a one-story, Type II (000), unprotected, non-combustible building, that is fully sprinklered.